Punic Wars: Mercenary War

 The Mercenary, or Truceless, War began in 241 BC as a dispute over the payment of wages owed to 20,000 foreign soldiers who had fought for Carthage on Sicily during the First Punic War.
-This erupted into full-scale mutiny under the leadership of Spendius and Matho; 70,000 Africans from Carthage's oppressed dependant territories flocked to join the mutineers, bringing supplies and finance.
+This erupted into full-scale mutiny under the leadership of Spendius and Matho; 70,000 Africans from Carthage's oppressed dependent territories and towns flocked to join the mutineers, bringing supplies and finance.
+Rome initially declined to take advantage of Carthage's troubles.
+Italians were prohibited from trading with the rebels and Hiero, the king of the Roman satellite kingdom of Syracuse, was allowed to supply Carthage with the large amounts of food it needed and was no longer able to obtain from its hinterland.

 War-weary Carthage fared poorly in the initial engagements, especially under the generalship of Hanno.
 Hamilcar Barca, a veteran of the campaigns in Sicily, was given joint command of the army in 240 BC and supreme command in 239 BC.
 He campaigned successfully, initially demonstrating leniency in an attempt to woo the rebels over.
 To prevent this, in 240 BC Spendius tortured 700 Carthaginian prisoners to death and henceforth the war was pursued with great brutality.

-By early 237 BC, after numerous setbacks, the rebels were defeated and their cities brought back under Carthaginian rule.
+By early 237 BC, after numerous setbacks, the rebels were defeated and their towns brought back under Carthaginian rule.

 An expedition was prepared to reoccupy Sardinia, where mutinous soldiers had slaughtered all Carthaginians.
 The Roman Senate stated they considered the preparation of this force an act of war and demanded Carthage cede Sardinia and Corsica and pay an additional 1,200-talent indemnity.
 Weakened by 30 years of war, Carthage agreed rather than again enter into conflict with Rome.
 Polybius considered this "contrary to all justice" and modern historians have variously described the Romans' behaviour as "unprovoked aggression and treaty-breaking", "shamelessly opportunistic" and an "unscrupulous act".
 These events fuelled resentment of Rome in Carthage, which was not reconciled to Rome's perception of its situation.
-This breach of the recently signed treaty is considered by modern historians to be the single greatest cause of war with Carthage breaking out again in 218 BC in the Second Punic War.
+This breach of the recently signed treaty was to be one the greatest causes of war with Carthage breaking out again in 218 BC in the Second Punic War.